 Forget to start by looking for an exercise program or a trainer that could help you achieve the goals you have set for yourself.
 First of all, define your why, the reasons that led you to make this change in your life.

-To do this, you must assess the challenge you are facing and determine if it is achievable or if you are overworking yourself in too short a period of time.
+To do this, you need to assess the challenge you are facing and determine if it is achievable or if you are overworking yourself in too short a time.
 It's best to start step by step, setting small goals that you can increase over time.
 For example, commit to taking a 30-minute walk every morning.

 In this way, you will know what to expect and will be able to maintain your motivation in the long term.